aspose-total/Aspose.Total-Products/total/en/net/conversion/potx-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to EXCEL via C# or Online App" h2=".NET API for POTX to EXCEL conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily convert POTX files to EXCEL within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of APIs provides a simple two-step process for converting POTX to EXCEL.

+The first step is to use Aspose.Slides for .NET to export the POTX file to HTML.
+Aspose.Slides for .NET is a powerful API that enables developers to create, manipulate, and convert presentations in the POTX format.
+It provides a wide range of features, including the ability to export presentations to HTML.

+The second step is to use Aspose.Cells for .NET to convert the HTML to EXCEL.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets in a variety of formats.
+It provides a wide range of features, including the ability to convert HTML to EXCEL.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POTX file to EXCEL within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POTX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to EXCEL.
+By using Aspose.Total for .NET, developers can easily convert POTX files to EXCEL within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of APIs provides a simple two-step process for converting POTX to EXCEL.
+First, developers can use Aspose.Slides for .NET to export the POTX file to HTML.
+Then, they can use Aspose.Cells for .NET to convert the HTML to EXCEL.
+With Aspose.Total for .NET, developers can quickly and easily convert POTX files to EXCEL.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}